 Side effects of ambulatory phlebectomy include edema, bleeding, hematoma formation, scarring, trauma-induced spider veins, recurrence of spider veins if not treated properly, and blisters that can occur due to wound dressings.
 The less frequent, but more serious side effects include nerve injury with sensory disturbances.

-Radiofrequency Occlusion for Varicose Veins Radiofrequency occlusion, also known as radio frequency ablation or RF, does not actually remove the vein from the body as does ambulatory phlebotomy or ligation and vein stripping methods, but it can be performed prior to vein removal surgery and is effective for causing the bulging of varicose veins to disappear.
+Radiofrequency Occlusion for Varicose Veins Radiofrequency occlusion, also known as radiofrequency ablation or RF, does not remove the vein from the body as does ambulatory phlebotomy or ligation and vein stripping methods, but it can be performed before vein removal surgery and is effective for causing the bulging of varicose veins to disappear.
 It does this by emitting RF energy into the vein which causes the vein walls to collapse and harden.
 This closes the vein and prevents further blood flow.
 Without blood flowing through the vein, the bulging effect vanishes.
 This is a minimally-invasive and permanent surgical procedure.

 This method is more comfortable and comes with less bruising than other methods, however, it is not as effective in treating veins that are larger in diameter.
 Side effects of this method include bruising, pain, swelling, nerve injuries, superficial thrombophlebitis, a blot clot in a superficial vein, and changes in skin pigmentation.
 It also carries the risk of vein regrowth, although this is a smaller risk than the others.